agilecrm/rest-api/api/TestAPI.md

 Method: PUT

 We can update star value of a contact using this call.
-It accepts property object of contact with valid parameter in it.
+It accepts star value and contact id of contact with valid parameter.
 We need to send the Contact-Id of the contact to identify it.
 This will not effect other fields.

 ###Acceptable request Representation:
 ```javascript